BaldHeads/HW01_Case_Study/README.md

 * Current Tech Utilization

    These three technologies combined are used in the software providing AML, Fraud Detection, and risk & compliance ease.
+Some examples of products they have created include Xceed and X-Sight.
     - Advanced Machine Learning
     - Trade Surveillance
     - Data Intelligence